SDK Authentication

 audit:read | No | View audit logs |

-Standard SDK keys created through the SDK-key management endpoint start from this default preset.
+Standard SDK keys created through the SDK-key management endpoint start from this preset, and the

 Admin SDK keys use an elevated preset intended for delegated agent management workflows.
 They include:- All standard SDK scopes